 3. Birla Planetarium

 Who doesn’t love to look up at a starry sky and wonder what lies beyond?
 The Birla Planetarium is the perfect place to enjoy and experience the night sky and the cosmic world as never before.
 The recent modernization and updating of the shows have made it even better.
-It is the perfect place to visit with the entire family.
+It is one of the best places to visit in Kolkata for children.

 - Location: Jawaharlal Nehru Road, Kolkata